cabforum/cabforum.org/content/about/information/ipr-subcommittee.md

 **6. End Date**

-The FIPR will submit its Deliverables to the Forum prior to October 1, 2024, and upon such date the Subcommittee is deemed dissolved.
+The FIPR will submit its Deliverables to the Forum prior to April 1, 2025, and upon such date the Subcommittee is deemed dissolved.